choderalab/pl-benchmark-espaloma-experiment/experiment/README.md

     >bsub < LSF-job-template.sh

     - This will run the benchmark python script `run_benchmark.py` found [here](https://github.com/kntkb/protein-ligand-benchmark-custom/tree/main/script), but the same python script used to run the benchmark is also store locally (`script/run_benchmark.py`).
-- Analyze and plot relative and absolute free energy correlations with experimental values
+- Analyze and plot relative and absolute free energy correlations respect to experimental values
     >python ../../../script/benchmark_analysis.py --target tyk2